-Once a student has joined the sixth form they follow an adult assessment system, linking to exam outcomes.
+Once a student has joined the MCA gallery they follow an adult assessment system, linking to exam outcomes from Entry level 1 to Level 2.

 Students work towards Entry Level and Functional Skills qualification in Mathematics and where appropriate students have the chance to complete SATs at the end of year 6.